mannd/QTc/README.markdown

     #import <QTc/QTc-Swift.h>

 ## Formulas
-QTc and QTp formulas are labeled based on the proposed standard nomenclature of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
+QTc and QTp formulas are labeled based on the proposed standard nomenclature of [Rabkin et al.](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
 QTc formulas try to correct the QT interval for heart rate.
 QTp formulas predict the QT based on heart rate.
 Don’t confuse the QTp with the same term QTp used in some recent studies to indicate a corrected QT interval measured to the the peak, rather than the end of the T wave.

 Use the enum `Formula` to select QTc or QTp formulas: